mikegehard/ai-assisted-agile-agents/README.md

 				* Select text and ask inline AI to reformat.
 	* Use Warp for running commands.
 		* Eventually you will get the [model to run commands](https://github.com/modelcontextprotocol/servers/issues/174)

-## Agents

-Based on my use of Aider, I've decided that the best way to interact with the AI agents is to use a multi-shot conversation within a CLI chat tool.

-See current flow above.

-At some point, I would like to build a set of agents focused on agile software development.

-For now, the above flow is good enough so my available time to build these agents is focused elsehwere.

-### Evolving list of agents that I think I'll need eventually

-#### Acceptance test writer

-The goal of this agent is to take a user story and write a Playwright test for it.

-##### Input
-* User story text in markdown format
-    * Could we use Gherkin syntax here?
-* Existing Playwright tests for feature

-##### Output
-* New or revised Playwright test

-#### Code writer

-The goal of this agent is to write software that:

-* compiles, null step for languages that don't use a compiler
-* passes all unit tests
-* passes all acceptance tests

-#### Flow for outside in development
-    Pre-conditions:
-    * All tests are green
-    * Git branch is clean

-    1. Human: write acceptance test based on user story
-        * May use editor assistant to help write the test
-    2. Human: Ask assistant to get the codebase back to green
-    3. AI assistant: Determine what tools need to be run to get the codebase back to green based on the changed requirements.
-        * Tools:
-            * Compile code, null for languages that don't use a compiler
-            * Run acceptance tests
-            * Run unit tests
-        * Thoughts:
-            * The smaller the steps/context, the better the LLM's ability to reason about the next step so this is why you compile first.
-            * This is why we try to compile first and then run tests.
-            * Use a system prompt to educate the LLM about the Outside In TDD process.
-    4. Human: Create commit message, including information about why the change was made.
-        * A commit is made here so that it is easy to roll back to a green state and ask for more refactoring from the AI assistant.
-    5. AI assistant: Refactor the code to improve the design of the codebase while keeping the codebase green
-    6. Human: Review changes and ammend the last commit to integrate refactoring changes.

-#### Edge cases
-* Does this agent bootstrap the codebase or is there another agent that does that?
-    * For now, assume that the codebase is bootstrapped and this agent will modify the codebase
-        * Most of the time for a developer will be spent in an established codebase so this is a lower priority.

-#### Code refactoring agent

-Can you come up with a set of prompts that can be used to guide the llm thought a set of refactorings?

-Could you use the list from the Martin Fowler book "Refactoring" as a starting point?

-#### Application deployer

-The goal of this agent is to deploy the application.

-#### Input
-* Deployable artifact from CI process

-#### Output
-* URL of running application
-or
-* Errors that are preventing deployment

 ## Random thoughts